Tallahassee LGBTQIA Discrimination Attorney

 • Punitive damages intended to punish an employer for intentional or willful discrimination

-You have 180 days after experiencing an act of LGBTQIA discrimination in the workplace to file a charge of discrimination with the U.S. Equal Employment Opportunity Commission (EEOC).
+You have 180 days after experiencing an act of LGBT+ discrimination in the workplace to file a charge of discrimination with the U.S. Equal Employment Opportunity Commission (EEOC).
 Once you file your charge of discrimination, the EEOC will investigate your claim and may issue you a notice of right-to-sue.
 The notice of right-to-sue permits you to file an employment discrimination lawsuit in federal court.
 You have 90 days after receiving your notice to file suit.

 Pursuing a legal claim against your employer for discrimination can be a complex, anxiety-filled endeavor.
 You deserve legal representation you can rely on throughout the process of your claim.
-Let a Tallahassee LGBTQIA discrimination lawyer from Cruz Law help you by:
+Let a Tallahassee LGBT+ discrimination lawyer from Cruz Law help you by:

 • Investigating the underlying facts and circumstances of your case to obtain evidence we can use to prepare your claim, including employment records, written and oral communications, and witness testimony.